Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Diggs has seen the ball thrown his way 29 times in the red zone this season, 27.1% of his team's 107 red zone pass attempts.

-- The Bills have called a pass in 60.3% of their plays from scrimmage this year while staying on the ground 39.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Bills have run 60.3% passing plays and 39.7% rushing plays this season.
+They rank third in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Falcons.